Planning for your care - Advance statements and advance decisions

-There are specific rules that need to be followed if you would like to make an advance decision which refuses life sustaining treatment.
+There are specific rules that need to be followed if you’d like to make an advance decision which refuses life sustaining treatment.

 How do I make an advance decision to refuse life-sustaining treatment?

 An advance decision to refuse treatment must state exactly what treatment you want to refuse.
-A general statement is not enough.
+A general statement isn’t enough.
 Include as much information as you can.

-- you must sign it with a witness with you,
+- you must sign it in front of a witness,

-• you must include a clear, specific written statement to state that the advance decision will apply to specific treatment even if your life is at risk.
+- you must include a clear, specific written statement.
+It should state that the advance decision will apply to specific treatment even if your life is at risk.

-You should discuss an advance decision to refuse life-sustaining treatment with your doctor.
+You can discuss an advance decision to refuse life-sustaining treatment with a healthcare professional.
 They will be able to explain:

-• in what circumstances they will apply, and
+- in what circumstances such treatments could apply, and